 No margin is held on hedged orders for all instruments except Cryptocurrency.
 However during a period of increased margin requirements, closing an open hedged position can fail if there is insufficient free margin to cover the increased margin requirements, specifically the increased margin requirements on the latter half of a hedged order at the time of closing.

-Therefore, you may need to ensure that you maintain sufficient free margin in your account in order to be able to cover the margin requirements applicable at all times.
+Please always ensure that you have sufficient free margin in your account in order to be able to cover the increased margin requirements during high market volatility.

-You deposit 100 USD and open a Buy position for 1 lot EURUSD and a Sell position for 1 lot EURUSD with leverage 1:2000 at the price 1.1000.
-The free margin at the moment of opening hedged positions is 86 USD.
+You deposit 100 USD and open a Buy position for 1 lot EURUSD and a Sell position for 1 lot EURUSD with leverage 1:2000 at a price of 1.1000.
+The free margin at the moment of opening hedged positions is USD 86.